sfu-cmpt340/2024_1_project_01/README.md

 ```

 ### Back-End
 Our website runs Tensorflow serving model.
-You can use the Tensorflow serving model provided in the repo `api/model/`, or move your exported or downloaded serving model and rename to `api/model/`.
+If you have trained a model as shown above, you can copy and rename the numbered model to `model.keras` and paste it in `/api/model/`.
+If it was a serving model, you can copy its contents from `/api/training/models/model_[model_number]/` to `/api/model/`.
+Alternatively, you can download any one of the pretrained models [here](https://drive.google.com/drive/folders/1hat_Rac4liLwh_HUzoZWDhmLshJaLs8_) and place its contents in `/api/model/` as well.

-First, set the current directory to api by using
+Then, set the current directory to api by using
 ```bash
 cd api
 ```